 Google analyzes over 200 factors to rank your site.
-Here are the top 11 to rank.
+Here are the top 11 to rank in 2020 and beyond.

 I wish I had known even a handful of them when I started blogging.

 In the beginning, it was really hard for me to write articles that will SEO well.